 How to ask for help

-Tuesday 6 January 2004This is close to 21 years old.
+Tuesday 6 January 2004This is almost 21 years old.
 Be careful.

 I like being part of the wider geek community.
 When I’ve written a piece of code that I think works well and solves a problem that other people will have, I like to share it so other people can use it.
 When people have problems with those pieces of code, I like to help them.
 But people, please, learn how to ask effectively.